th2-net/th2-conn-dirty-fix/README.md

 ## 0.0.10
 * correct handling of sequence reset with `endSeqNo = 0`
+* Skip messages mangling on error in `demo-fix-mangler` with error event instead of throwing exception.

 ## 0.0.9
 * correct heartbeat and test request handling